 Children in Angola

-Children in Angola can expect to live for 61.64 years (2021), a modest age widely attributed to civil violence, food shortages, political unrest, lack of adequate medical services and, of course, the poverty that pervades the country leaving 90% of the rural population as multidimensionally poor with an overall poverty rate of 41% although the rural rate is nearly double that of urban areas.
+Daily life for children in Angola with details of family life and education, together with projects and programs to support children in Angola.
+Children in Angola can expect to live for 64.62 years (2023), a modest age widely attributed to civil violence, food shortages, political unrest, lack of adequate medical services and, of course, the poverty that pervades the country leaving multidimensional poverty in rural areas at 87.8% compared to 35.0% in urban areas.
 This may sound as though it is preferable for children to live in urban areas however that population, where 44% of households are employed, also has a majority engaged in informal economic activity such as craftsmen, street vendors or shop keeping.
-Children living there certainly have better access to health and education but in many ways they are also more vulnerable, for whilst the rural poor have susbistence farming (and thereby food) to fall back on
+Children living there certainly have better access to health and education but in many ways they are also more vulnerable.

 Children in Angola